daprofiler/DaProfiler/README.md

 | apilayer.net | Phone infos | Free (In code) | Yes |

 Add your premium api keys :
-+ Go to [modules\api_modules](https://github.com/TheRealDalunacrobate/DaProfiler/tree/main/modules/api_modules) then open your API module (ex Leakcheck), replace "YOUR_KEY" to your key, save and quit your text editor
++ Go to [modules\api_modules](https://github.com/TheRealDalunacrobate/DaProfiler/tree/main/modules/api_modules) then open your API module (ex Leakcheck), replace "YOUR_KEY" to your key, save and quit your text editor.

 > educational propose only